 - The virus that causes HIV has become

 resistant.
-The medicine no longer effectively controls virus multiplication nor
+The medicine no longer works to control virus multiplication or

-protects your immune system.
-Tests can show whether resistance has
+protect your immune system.
+Tests can show if resistance has

 occurred.
 You may need a different combination of medicines.